 There is Picasso’s masterly portrait of Stein herself, a grumpy women in brown.
 She complained that it did not look like her, and he warned her that in the future it would.

 And I realise that perhaps this is what Paris gave them all, and why it happened here.
-This raffish city offered a place of sanctuary and the promise of a dream.
+For artists and writers, oddballs and roughnecks, this raffish city offered a place of sanctuary and the promise of a dream.

 That dream of Paris was captured best by Hemingway.
-His break-through novel in 1926 was The Sun Also Rises, a hymn to the Bohemian life in Paris.
-And his final book was A Moveable Feast, his attempt to recapture that time – “the early days when we were very poor and very happy”.
+His break-through novel in 1926 was The Sun Also Rises, a hymn to the Bohemian life of Paris in the jazz age.
+And his final book was A Moveable Feast, his attempt to recapture that era – “the early days when we were very poor and very happy”.
 His life and that time are encapsulated between those two magnificent books.
-They’re as close as you’ll ever get to being there.
+They’re as close as you’ll ever get to being there yourself.

-He started writing A Moveable Feast in 1957, after being given two old suitcases full of notes from the period.
-They had been stored all those years, in the cellars at the Ritz.
+He started writing A Moveable Feast in 1957, after a visit to Paris when he was handed two old suitcases full of notebooks from the Twenties.
+They had been stored for all those years in the cellars at the Ritz.